sin4ch/armstrong-number-api/README.md

 The script will perform the following actions:

 * Update system packages.
-* Install Git, Docker, and Nginx.
+* Install Docker and Nginx.
 * Configure Docker permissions.
 * Clone the latest code from the repository.
 * Build the Docker image.